Indira4978/Code-Quiz/README.md

 # Code-Quiz
-A fun Java Script Quizz
+A fun Quiz about learning front-end development.